jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 ### Potentiators (CBD-like)

 - CBD is the classic potentiator.
+CBD opens the emotional spigot around the chest.
+- [H4CBD](https://en.wikipedia.org/wiki/H4-CBD) (hydrogenated CBD) offers the reassurance of CBD, but in an even more delightfully exquisite way.
+CBD is obsolete.
+Swap out your CBD for H4CBD.
 - CBDV (cannabidivarin) is believed to support focus, alertness, and overall cognitive function.
 CBDV is less relaxing than CBD.
 - CBN (cannabinol) is more grounding and less psychoactive than CBD.
+CBN offers a head high.

 ## Δ8-THC vs Δ9-THC